 Use That Blog, One Way or Another

 As you can see, the technical aspects of a blog can do wonders for your online store.
-In fact, breaking up topic categories will give the illusion of several so-called blogs.
+In fact, categories for your blog topics are just as critical as they are for your products.
+Breaking up topic categories will give the illusion of several so-called blogs.

-Think this through and I’m sure you will find your own ways to get creative as I have just touched the surface here.
+Consider how this will play a role in your content strategy and I’m sure you will find your own ways to get creative as I have just touched the surface here.

 Be sure to share any of the content I suggested at your own pace and you will attract more interest from both potential customers and existing customers.
 If you do variations of these, hmmmm, what might you call that?